 This will further dictate your content topics, blog post format (a detailed “how-to” type of post versus a case study to showcase how your product/service changes the life of your customers) and call to action (what action do you want people to take after reading the blog post)

 - How many blog posts will you publish every week/month/year?

 Important note: more blog posts don’t necessarily equal more traffic or more leads.
-It is much better to focus on writing top quality content (that is truly helpful for your audience) than quantity.
+It is much better to focus on writing high-quality content (that is truly helpful for your audience) than on quantity.

 - Who will create the content strategy?

 This means deciding what topics to write on.
 If you want your content to appear in Google searches, you need to plan your content strategy with SEO in mind, which takes a lot of research.
 You can take an SEO course or work with someone who can help you.

 You can write everything yourself, you can assign this to a member of your team, you can hire a freelancer or even work with a content creation agency.

 - How will you promote your blog content?